hapijs/hapi/docs/Reference.md

 - `name` - string name for the handler being registered.
 - `method` - the function used to generate the route handler using the signature `function(route, options)` where:
-    - `route` - the internal route object.
+    - `route` - the route configuration object.
     - `options` - the configuration object provided in the handler config.

 The `method` function can have a `defaults` property of an object or function.
 If the property is set to an object, that object is used as